wrzdx/Admin-Dashboard/README.md

 # Admin Dashboard

-A admin dashboard UI built with CSS Grid as part of [The Odin Project](https://www.theodinproject.com/) Intermediate HTML/CSS curriculum.
+A admin dashboard UI built with CSS Grid as part of The Odin Project.
+Intermediate HTML/CSS curriculum.

 ## Preview